mozilla-b2g/fxos-certsuite/README.md

     source run.sh --version=<some version> --result-file=<absolute filepath>

-Where < some version > is one of our supported release versions, either 1.3 or 1.4.
+The --version and --result arguments are optional.
+If passed, < some version > must be one of our supported release versions, either 1.3 or 1.4.
 If you don't pass a version, 1.3 will be assumed.
 The < absolute filepath > option can be used to specify where you want the json file to be created.
 By default, it will create it as results.json in the current working directory.

 This command sets up a virtual environment for you, with all the proper packages installed, activates the environment, runs the tests,